brobits/quickfixn/README.md

 Message classes derived from a data dictionary generate their code using T4 Text Templates.
 Text Templates are supported natively in Visual Studio's preprocessor, or by installing the Mono Nuget TextTransform package.

 ### Windows
+Visual Studio will automatically generate code from `*.tt` code template files.
 To manually generate code from the project data dictionaries (which are located in `spec/fix/`), run the the following command from the Visual Studio Command Prompt, or with the TextTransform executable in your path:

     TextTransform.exe QuickFIXn.sln